 A Happy Dog… Happy Dog Mom

 Five years at the rescue and Lenny did have a well-rubbed tummy.
 But it did become a bit larger than the vet recommended with all those treats!

 Leadership changed at the rescue, and a real “watchdog ” was desired, so Lenny was fired, and I had a week off, and I requested a trial run in bringing Lenny home.

 Now almost 3 months later, Lenny has remained and filled my life in so many ways.

 Though we did go through an adjustment period.
 Lenny had some problems relating to the destruction of some personal items.
-It turns out that Lenny has an attraction to pillows and cushions and quilts and towels (shredded).
-But now, either he is getting better, or I am better at prevention.
+It turns out that Lenny has an attraction to pillows, cushions, quilts, and towels (all shredded to death… R.I.P.).
+But now, either he is getting better at not destroying items, or I am better at my prevention tactics.